-Bioarchive is a disk to tape system that utilizes a Spectralogic Black Perl disk system and a Spectralogic T950 tape library with LTO8 tape drives.
-This system allows users to transfer data to the archive quickly since it is writing to spinning disk, and then the software can then finish moving the data to tape.
-Unless specified otherwise, all data on Bioarchive is written two two tapes.
-One of these tapes stays in the library in case the data is needed, while another tape is taken to a secure offsite storage facility.
-As more space to store data is needed in the archive, CNRG staff will order more tapes to store the data, making storage space virtually unlimited.
+Bioarchive is a disk-to-tape system that utilizes a Spectralogic Black Perl disk system and a Spectralogic T950 tape library with LTO8 tape drives.
+This setup allows users to transfer data to the archive quickly because data is written to spinning disks, and then the software will move the data to the tape.
+Unless specified otherwise, all data on Bioarchive is written onto two tapes.
+One of them stays in the library in case the data is needed, while the other tape is taken to a secure offsite storage facility.

 How Bioarchive Billing Works

-Due to the long term storage goals of Bioarchive, billing on Bioarchive is different than most services.
-Each private storage area is called a Bucket, and each Bucket needs to have a CFOP number associated with it.
-Before we charge on any bucket, we give users 80GB of space to make sure the service meets their needs and they want to proceed.
-Once a bucket passes this initial 80GB threshold and each subsequent 1 TB threshold, we bill for $200 for each new TB in the next monthly billing period.
-Ten years after a Bucket is billed, the PI will be offered the choice of removing a TB of data or paying for an additional 10 years.
+Each private storage unit is called a Bucket (like a folder), and each bucket needs to be associated with a CFOP number.
+A user is granted 50GB of storage space before any charge.
+This is to ensure that the service meets their needs before commitment.
+Once a bucket passes this initial 50GB threshold, we bill $200 for each TB of data in the next monthly billing period.
+Ten years after a Bucket is billed, the PI will be offered the choice of removing the data or paying for an additional 10 years.

-Please fill out our Archive Bucket Request Form at this link: https://www.igb.illinois.edu/webform/archive_bucket_request_form
+Please fill out the Bioarchive Bucket Request Form: https://www.igb.illinois.edu/webform/archive_bucket_request_form

-- Choose "Action" at the top left and then choose "Edit"
+- Click on "Action" at the top-left corner and then choose "Edit".

 Get S3 Keys